kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

   kubectl --namespace prometheus get pods -l "release=kube-prometheus-stack-1635945330"
 ```

 This added a lot of stuff to our cluster.
-Among other things it added a number of custom resources.
-They are a way to extend the kubernetes APIs and doing so offer new resources that Kubernetes doesn't support out of the box.
+Among other things, it added a number of [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+They are a way to extend the Kubernetes APIs to offer new resources that Kubernetes doesn't support out of the box.
 We will be designing our own custom resources in [part 5](https://devopswithkubernetes.com/part5/).

-You can remove almost everything with `helm delete [name]` with the name found via the `helm list` command.
+You can remove almost everything with `helm delete [name]` with the name found using the command `helm list -n prometheus`.
 Custom resource definitions are left and have to be manually removed if the need arises.
-The definitions don't do anything by themselves so leaving them is not dangerous.
+The definitions don't do anything by themselves so leaving them does no harm.

-Lets open a way into Grafana so we can see the data.
+Let us open a way into Grafana so we can see the data.

 ```console
 $ kubectl get po -n prometheus